UKPLab/acl2024-missci/README.md

 [UKP Lab](https://www.ukp.tu-darmstadt.de/) | [TU Darmstadt](https://www.tu-darmstadt.de/)

-Don't hesitate to send us an e-mail or report an issue, if something is broken (and it shouldn't be) or if you have further questions.
+This repository contains Missci, a novel dataset with reconstructed fallacious arguments that misrepresent scientific publications.
+We provide all necessary code to reproduce and evaluate our results and use LLMs in reconstructing the fallacious arguments.
+Don't hesitate to send us an e-mail or report an issue, if you have further questions.

 # Setup
 Follow these instructions to recreate thy python environment used for all our experiments.
 All experiments ran on A100 GPUs.